markyharris/bible_clock/README.md

 <li>Shutdown Raspberry Pi (lower left hand corner)
 </ul>

 These buttons are transparent till the mouse is over them.
 Then they will display.
-When the mouse is no longer off, the button goes away again.
+When the mouse is no longer over the area, the button goes away again.

 There is a config file that keeps track of the desired behavior of the clock.
 This can be edited to change items like the times used to change between Light and Dark modes.
 Also you can change the colors used for both display modes here.